publiccodenet/about/organization/financial-model.md

 ## Government subsidies and philanthropic donations

-As our focus is on long term sustainability, our financial model should not rely on government subsidies or philanthropic donations.
+As our focus is on long term sustainability, our financial model should not rely on grants, subsidies or philanthropic donations.